Download academic CV as pdf.

-Dr Bruce-Jones is Senior Lecturer in Law and Assistant Dean (Recruitment, Retention & International) at Birkbeck Law School, University of London.
-In 2015, he was elected as a staff Governor of the college.
+Dr Bruce-Jones is Reader in Law & Anthropology and Deputy Dean of the School of Law at Birkbeck College, University of London.
+From 2015 to 2018, he served as Assistant Dean (Recruitment, Retention & International) of the School of Law, and during the same time, he served as an elected staff Governor of Birkbeck College.
 Birkbeck is renown for critical and interdisciplinary law research, and its ethos includes a strong commitment to teaching and providing access to education.
 Dr Bruce-Jones joined Birkbeck in 2010.
-Prior to joining Birkbeck, he was a visiting lecturer in public international law at King’s College London School of Law and an associate at the city firm Cleary, Gottlieb, Steen & Hamilton LLP.
+Prior to joining Birkbeck, he was Visiting Lecturer in Public International Law at King’s College London School of Law and an associate at the city firm Cleary, Gottlieb, Steen & Hamilton LLP.

 Dr Bruce-Jones is the author of Race in the Shadow of Law: Contemporary Violence in Contemporary Europe.
 He is a 2017/2018 short-stay visiting researcher at the Max Planck Institute for European Legal History in Frankfurt for his research project on South Asian indenture to Jamaica, “Kaala Paani and the Archive: Ancestral Memory and Colonial Administration”.
 He is an associate academic fellow at the Honourable Society of the Inner Temple.

 He earned a DPhil and a Magister Artium from the Institute of European Ethnology, Humboldt University of Berlin, an LLM in Public International Law from King’s College London School of Law, a JD from Columbia University School of Law and an undergraduate degree in Afro-American Studies and Social Anthropology from Harvard University.